-- Each client's address must be entered into the data management system to identify whether the client's home has been weatherized during or after 2007 (length of WV WAP historical records with searchable addresses). - Each client's name must be entered into the data management system's "Old Weatherization Data" module to check if the client has previously been reported as a completion during 1996 to 2007 (length of WV WAP historical records with client names only).
-If the client's name is found in the data management system as having had weatherization services, the subrecipient will verify with the client if they are living at the same address as when they received weatherization services in the past.
-If the client verifies that this is the same address, then the dwelling is ineligible for weatherization services.
+- 1. Each client's address must be looked up in the WV WAP data management system to identify whether the client's home has been weatherized during or after 2008 (length of WV WAP historical records with searchable addresses). - 2.
+If the client's address is found in the data management system as having had weatherization services, the subrecipient will verify with the client if they are living at the same address as when they received weatherization services in the past.
+If the client verifies that this is the same address, then the dwelling is ineligible for weatherization services. - 3.
+In addition to checking addresses in the WV WAP data management system, due to 911 address changes, a visual inspection of each home is completed by the energy auditor to identify whether previous weatherization measures have been performed.